OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 ```sh
 fastq-dump -I --split-files SRX3973296 --gzip -X 400000
 ```
 Where SRX3973296 represents the accession number of the data set we are trying to download.
-Be carefull !
-A RUN may contain several EXPERIMENTS and a BIOSAMPLE or BIOPROJECT may contain several RUNS, so you could end up pullin a lot of data.
+Be careful !
+A RUN may contain several EXPERIMENTS and a BIOSAMPLE or BIOPROJECT may contain several RUNS, so you could end up pulling a lot of data.
 In this case, we are using the -X flag to give ourselves about 400000 paired reads to work with.

 the "--gzip" portion of the command means that the file will be downloaded in compressed format.